yt-project/yt/doc/source/analyzing/fields.rst

    print(ad["stars", "particle_position"])
    print(ad["black_holes", "particle_position"])

-TODO: does this paragraph still holds ?
-I think it needs an update Each of these three fields may have different sizes.
+Each of these three fields may have different sizes.
 In order to enable falling back on asking only for a field by the name, yt will use the most recently requested field type for subsequent queries.
 (By default, if no field